 “With help from some incredible people and using all the internal strength available to me, I have managed to get myself to a place where I feel I can now focus on achieving my dreams.
 Being able to draw every day makes me feel as well as I can be.
 I found life really hard before, but now I’ve got a positive focus, which has literally helped save my life,” adds Sally.

 Sally was selected by our retail partner, FatFace, as a winner of the 2016 Tomorrow’s Talent competition.
-Her designs will be featured on a range of accessories in store at the end of the year.
+Her designs are featured on this range of accessories in the Spring 2017 collection.